Amsterdam/gutter/README.md

 ```

 #### Create API as a Service

+Gutter can generate everything needed for a REST API based on one data model definition.
+We use JSON Schema to define the data models.

 - First set the token as environment variable (token can also be set directly in curl):
 ```